 Day-to-day life in the Keys can be a struggle despite the natural beauty of the archipelago.
-Still, the affordability challenges, threast from hurrianes and risk of higher seas can't dilute the Conch spirit of independence, self-resilency and individualism.
+Still, the affordability challenges, threats from hurricanes and risk of higher seas can't dilute the Conch spirit of independence, personal resiliency and individualism.

 This week, we head down the 7 Mile Bridge for a special edition of The Florida Roundup: Life at the Edge in the Florida Keys.
 WLRN's Tom Hudson will be speaking with people who live in Florida's southernmost county about the unique challenges and the opportunities that arise from island life.

 What are communities doing to protect and adapt to a changing environment?
 To discuss the islands' fragile ecosystems, we'll be speaking with The Nature Conservancy's Chris Bergh; the city of Key West's Sustainability Coordinator Alison Higgins, and Capt.
 Will Benson with the Florida Keys National Marine Sanctuary Council.

 We'll also be speaking with WLRN's Nancy Klingener and FLKeysNews.com reporter Gwen Filosa as well as other Keys residents across a range of professions to explore what it's like to call the Keys home.

 The show will be broadcast live from the Studios Of Key West.
 Reserve your seat here.

 Listen to The Florida Roundup every Friday from 12 p.m. to 1 p.m. on 91.3-FM/91.5-FM in the Florida Keys and 101.9-FM NPR for Palm Beach or listen anytime on our mobile player.
 To join the conversation, call 800-743-9576 or tweet us @WLRN.
 U